 Tapping OK removes the JBL Flip 4 data from the mobile device.
 This stops that device from looking for the speaker with that name, the next time you turn its Bluetooth on.

-At any rate, after you hit OK, the Forget JBL Flip 4 window closes, and the system takes you back to the previously paired Bluetooth devices list, as shown next.
+At any rate, after you hit OK, the Forget JBL Flip 4 window closes.
+Then the system takes you back to the previously paired Bluetooth devices list.

-9. Turn On your JBL Flip 4 Bluetooth Speaker
+9. Turn On your JBL Flip 4 Again

-Turn on the JBL Flip 4 by quickly pressing its Power button.
+Turn on the 4 by quickly pressing its Power button.
 See this circled in green, in the next picture.

 The speaker then powers up.

-But since it now has a new Bluetooth name that presumably no other nearby Bluetooth devices know about, it will not pair with anything.
-The light that comes on in the power switch denotes this not-paired state by glowing solid white, as shown next.
+Note that it now has a new Bluetooth name.
+Also, no other nearby Bluetooth devices know about this new name.
+So the speaker will not pair with anything.
+The Power switch lamp signals this non pairing by glowing solid white.

-10. Put your JBL Bluetooth Speaker into Discovery Mode
+10. Put your JBL Flip 4 into Discovery Mode

-Now, to see your newly named Flip 4 speaker on your mobile device, place the speaker into Bluetooth discovery mode.
-Do this by pressing and releasing the Bluetooth button, as shown in the next picture.
+Now, to see your newly named speaker on your mobile device, place it into Bluetooth discovery mode.
+Do this by pressing and releasing the Bluetooth button, as we show in the next picture.

 When you press the Bluetooth Discovery Mode button, the speaker makes a repeating single pluck guitar note sound several times.
 Also, the power button changes from a solid white glow to flashing blue.
 See this next.

-11. Find your Flip 4 with its New Name on your Mobile Device
+11. Find your JBL Flip 4 with its New Name on your Mobile Device

 See the screen shot next.
-We found our speaker.
-Note that it appears here with its new Bluetooth device name, as pointed at by the purple arrow.
+We found ours there.
+Note that it appears with its new Bluetooth device name, as pointed at by the purple arrow.

 Tap the listed speaker in the Other Devices portion of the Bluetooth devices list.

-Your mobile device then pairs with the JBL Flip 4 using its newly assigned name (“Tom’s Flip 4” in this demo).
+Your mobile device then pairs with the speaker using its new name (“Tom’s Flip 4” in this demo).
 It’s Bluetooth Settings screen then changes to look something like the following.

 We have now successfully renamed / changed the Bluetooth device name of our JBL Flip 4 waterproof speaker.
 We’ve also successfully paired it with a mobile device using this new name.

-Note that you can restore the original default speaker name by resetting the JBL Flip 4, as described in our JBL Flip 4 Reset Instructions post.
-Or, you can rename the speaker back to the “JBL Flip 4” by changing the name back using the above listed routine.
+Note that you can restore the original default speaker name by resetting the speaker.
+We show how to do this in our JBL Flip 4 Reset Instructions post.
+Or, you can rename it back to the “JBL Flip 4” by following the above routine again.